 - Crystal Society is Book 1 of a completed sci-fi trilogy by my friend Max Harms.
 This is the most realistic and interesting depiction of AI I’ve ever seen, as written by a true Transhumanist.

 - A Song For Two Voices is the extended rational fanfiction of Mercedes Lackey’s Valdemar series.
-This is a niche thing, and a thing I’ve enjoying reading.
 Miranda writes an exceptional amount of poignant fantasy, and is working on the last book right now.
+This is a rich fantasy worlds to imbibe in order to motivate yourself to do incredibly difficult tasks.